-One-sample testing in statistics.
+One-sample testing quick dive.

 Generate the data for one-sample t-test: